yunstanford/carbon-table/README.rst

     :target: https://codecov.io/gh/yunstanford/carbon-table

-Carbon-Table backends with Gin and Trie Tree that supports fast resolving Graphite-Like wildcards query.
+Carbon-Table backends with Gin, Trie Tree and concurrent-map that supports fast resolving Graphite-Like wildcards query.
 This is designed to put behind ``carbon-relay-ng`` and regsiter ``sendAllMatch`` route.
 That way, Graphite-Web doesn't need to send requests to all Carbon-Cache Instances for wildcard queries.